Sabicool/Medicine/01 Disciplines/Clinical/Procedures/Rush Exam.md

 > - **Aorta:** AAA
 > - **Lower limbs:** DVT (if PE suspected)
 >
-> Can use the mnemonic HI-MAP (Heart, IVC, Morrison’s pouch, Aorta, Pneumothorax)
+> Can use the mnemonic HI-MAP (Heart, IVC, Morrison’s pouch, Aorta, Pneumothorax) or alternatively go in the approach of pump (heart), tank (IVC, Morison’s pouch), and pipes (aorta, DVT)

 ^overview